GameAnalytics/har_redbug/README.md

 window.
 You can also use the [HTTP Archive Viewer Chrome extension][har-viewer].

+The purpose of this tool is to get a transcript of HTTP requests for development, debugging, and documentation.
+It is possible to achieve something similar by capturing network traffic using e.g. tcpdump or Wireshark, but that doesn't work as well when connections are encrypted.

 As the name implies, this tool is based on [redbug][redbug].

 Currently supported: